dataroot/Kaggle-CV/README.md

-│    └── activity.py  	   - here are all activity filters described in details in our kernel notebook │    └── demo.py  	       - python file which shows how Predictor works, run with `python demo.py` │    └── predictor.py  	   - contains two classes Predictor for content based recommendations, and Formatter for nice outputs │    └── eg_que_to_pro.py  - epsilon-greedy questions to proffesional recommender │
+│    └── activity.py  	   - here are all activity filters described in details in our kernel notebook │    └── demo.py  	       - python file which shows how Predictor works, run with `python demo.py` │    └── predictor.py  	   - contains two classes Predictor for content based recommendations, and Formatter for nice outputs │    └── eg_que_to_pro.py  - epsilon-greedy questions to professional recommender │
 │
-├── train                  - directory containing Batch generator and training script │    └── generator.py      - BatchGenerator for generating training data for models │    └── main.py           - train scipt, run with `python main.py`
+├── train                  - directory containing Batch generator and training script │    └── generator.py      - BatchGenerator for generating training data for models │    └── main.py           - train script, run with `python main.py`
 │
 │
 ├── utils                  - useful utils